Kim Soo-hyun: 2014–2017: International popularity

 In 2015, Kim starred in KBS variety drama The Producers, written by My Love From the Star writer Park Ji-eun.
 The drama drew solid ratings domestically, and was also sold to several countries internationally.
 Kim became one of South Korea's favorite leading faces on TV according to the Korea Broadcast Advertising Corporation.
 Kim once again won the Daesang (or "Grand Prize") at the 8th Korea Drama Awards, 4th APAN Star Awards and the 2015 KBS Drama Awards for his acting performance.

 Kim's wax figure made in his image was displayed at Madame Tussauds, Hong Kong and Musée Grévin, Seoul in 2015.
 In the following year, he was listed under Forbes "30 Under 30 Asia list" which comprises 30 influential people under 30 years of age who have made substantial effect in their fields.

 Kim then starred in the action-noir film Real, directed by his cousin Lee Sa-rang, which premiered in June 2017.
 The film tanked at the box office and received negative reviews from the critics for its direction, storyline, characters' information; saying that only Kim saved the movie with his acting to some extent.
 In contrast, the film received favourable response after its arrival in Taiwan's cinema.
 Expat Korean Movie Critic/Blogger Pierce Conran included Real in his list of top 15 Korean Movies of 2017 for its uniqueness and originality.
 In 2017, Kim took a hiatus from acting to complete his obligatory military service of 21 months.

 2019–present: Return to acting

 Kim made headlines in news when he returned to his acting career through his special appearances on dramas Hotel del Luna and Crash Landing on You.
 In December 2019, reports surfaced that Kim would be leaving KeyEast to form a new agency with his cousin.
-In January 2020, Kim signed with newly formed entertainment agency Gold Medalist.
+In January 2020, Kim signed with newly formed entertainment agency Goldmedalist.